DMSafe/DMSafe/README.md

 A plugin to track DMSafe Ranks & players who scam in Deathmatching.

 Feature List:
-- Access Data list end point to grab current usernames of Ranks & Scammers defaulting with GitHuh link
+- Access Data list end point to grab current usernames of Ranks & Scammers defaulting with GitHub link
 - Real time data updating by ticking the external data list option on the Config
 - Toggleable option to See Rank & Scammer names + icons above their heads
 - Toggleable option to See Rank names on the minimap